IBM/knative-quarkus-bench/benchmarks/graph-mst/README.md

 generates an undirected graph of 1,000 nodes and computes an MST, but does not return the resulting MST because `debug` parameter is `false`.

-Note that returning the resulting MST can take much longer time than generating a graph and compuring MST.
-Quarks runtime serializes the returned MST into JSON, but this is a time-consuming process.
+Note that returning the resulting MST can take much longer than generating a graph and computing MST.
+Quarkus runtime serializes the returned MST into JSON, but this is a time-consuming process.
-Therefore, skiping returning the MST is recommended for evaluation of performance.
+Therefore, skipping returning the MST is recommended for evaluation of performance.

 To send a request to a Knative eventing service,
 ```shell